glts/glts.github.io/_posts/2013-07-13-how-to-support-all-plugin-managers.markdown

 <br />

-*First published by glts on July 13, 2013.
+*First published by glts on July 13, 2013, updated on November 15, 2013.
 Your feedback is welcome.*

 *[VCS]: version control system
 *[VAM]: vim-addon-manager